skayutkin29/CustomerDirectory/video walkthrough.md

-1. go through general file and git/branch structure (show .env user and password)
+1. go through general file and git/branch structure (show .env user and password and git issue/branching)

 2. go through customer model and customer controller with unit testing
         - cd into directory-backend and run "npm test"